-- Check plants once a month and trim a sago palm any yellowing or dead leaves and dust the fronds with a soft cloth.
+- Check plants once a month and trim any yellowing or dead leaves and dust the fronds with a soft cloth.
 When you prune dead growth, be sure to prune it close to the trunk.
 Use a sharp, clean set of pruning shears.

 How To Repot Your Sago Palm

-- Lay the plant on a base of newspaper and massage the root ball to spread and open the roots.
+- Lay the plant on a base of newspaper and massage the roots to spread and open the soil ball.

 - Put enough potting soil into the pot to bring the top of the root ball to within a couple of inches of the top of the pot.
 Set the root ball into the pot and fill in the space around it with fresh potting soil.

 - Tamp the potting soil down firmly and add more potting mix until you fill the pot to a soil level even with the top of the roots.
 Water the plant thoroughly, and pour the water out of the drainage saucer when done.

 Growers collect old “stumps” since these slow growing large sago palm specimens can be regrown.

 The stumps pictured are decades old and collecting stumps, digging and moving slow-growing cycads can be a very taxing task.